AquaticInformatics/examples/SosExporter/Readme.md

 ﻿# SOS Exporter

-`SosExporter.exe` is a .NET console utility which can monitor an AQTS 201x system for changes to time-series.
-When a time-series is changed, then changes will be exported to an OGC SOS server for consumption by LAWA.
+`SosExporter.exe` is a .NET console utility which can export changes from AQTS 201x time-series to an OGC SOS server as sensor observations (suitable for consumption by national aggregation systems like [LAWA](https://www.lawa.org.nz/)).

 - `SosExporter.exe` is a single EXE, with no external dependencies other than the .NET 4.7 runtime.
 It can be easily deployed from any Windows system.
 - Reasonable defaults are assumed.
 By default, all AQTS time-series with Publish=true will be exported.
-- All options can be configured from the command line or from configuration files.
+- All options can be configured from the command line and/or from configuration files.
 - The exporter works in "incremental" mode when possible, exporting only newly appended points as they appear.
-- When an incremental export is not possible, the entire time-series record is exported.
+- When an incremental export is not possible, the entire time-series record is exported, according to the `-MaximumPointDays` configuration.
 - Changes to the export configuration which break incremental exports will automatically be detected and a full resync will be performed.
 - The `SosExporter.log` file will contain the output of the most recent export cycle.